florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 The management of this website is accommodated in an extensive CMS system that you can manage online.

-**Florishop Credit
+**Florishop Credit**
-**The Credit add on within Florishop has been developed to offer the user an easy way to credit articles by means of a step-by-step process where most of the information is already available and only needs to be supplemented.
+The Credit add-on within Florishop has been developed to offer the user an easy way to credit articles by means of a step-by-step process where most of the information is already available and only needs to be supplemented.
 Besides the fact that it’s easier for the user, less